Jonathan-S-Phillips/my-tasks/angular-client/README.md

 ## Built With

 The client is built using Angular 6, and leverages [Angular Material 2](https://material.angular.io/) for most of the UI components.
 The UI is designed to be responsive, and meant to work across a variety of devices.
 Breakpoints from the angular CDK layout (Handset and Small) are used to determine what features are available on the screen.
-Smaller screen sizes have only been emulated through chrome devtools and have not been fully tested though.
+Some of the enhanced functionality is limited on smaller devices, due to the smaller screen space and lack of mouse input.
+Additionally, smaller screen sizes have only been emulated through chrome devtools and have not been fully tested.

 The Express API server utilizes the [TypeORM](https://github.com/typeorm/typeorm) package to handle storing data in a SQLite database.
 The database only contains a single table for Tasks.
 To implement the repeating capability an optional one-to-one relationship is used to represent the relation from one Task to the next in the sequence, through the nextId property.
 A simple Entity Relationship (ER) diagram is included below

 ![Tasks ER Diagram](docs/images/tasks-er-diagram.png)

-Below is a complete list of the technologies used to build the the app and links to their home or github pages.
+Below is a list of the main technologies and dependencies used to build the the app and links to their home or github pages.

 * [TypeScript](https://www.typescriptlang.org/)
 * [Angular](https://angular.io/) - UI Components